-Academic advisors monitor students' progress at AD Poly.
+Academic advisors monitor students' progress at ADPoly.
 Advisors are assigned a group of students and they meet them once a semester to discuss registration and other relevant academic issues.
 The advisor guides the student through the available pathways and monitors his progress closely until graduation.

-AD Poly is a registered training provider under the National Qualification Authority (NQA).
-AD Poly provides training for three NQA levels (Levels 5, 6, and 7) leading to applied Diploma, and Applied Advanced Diploma and Applied Bachelor degree levels.
+ADPoly is a registered training provider under the National Qualification Authority (NQA).
+ADPoly provides training for three NQA levels (Levels 5, 6, and 7) leading to applied Diploma, and Applied Advanced Diploma and Applied Bachelor degree levels.

-17. Aircraft Maintenance Diploma and Higher Diploma
+17. Aircraft Maintenance Technology (Diploma and Higher Diploma)

 This is a two-year (Diploma) and a three-year (Higher Diploma) program that comprises aviation fundamentals as an integral part of a professional license leading to certification as Maintenance Certifying Mechanic.
 These programs adhere to the European Aviation Safety Agency's (EASA) part 66 rules and regulations and the General Civil Aviation Authority (GCAA) CAR 66 rules and regulations in preparing "Category A" Line Maintenance Mechanic courses.
 Students in these programs can earn national and the international licenses upon successful completion of the course requirements as well as earning the prospective academic Diploma and Higher Diploma qualifications.
-The Higher Diploma of this program comprises advanced topics in aviation maintenance.
+The Higher Diploma of this program comprises advanced topics in aviation maintenance with two concentrations: Avionics and Aeromechanics.
 However, it does not lead to other certification or licenses.
 The Higher diploma course branches into the two main areas of EASA's Part 66, Cat B1.1 and Cat B2.
 This program also includes a mandatory one-term On-the-Job-Training as an essential part of the students' education and later licensing.
 Program duration depends on the needs of the student and sponsoring agency.

-17.2 Diploma/Higher Diploma and licenses
+17.2 Diploma/Higher Diploma Concentrations and licenses

-The Diploma program in Aircraft Maintenance is a two-year program leading to an EASA and/or a GCAA Category A1 license.
+The Diploma program in Aircraft Maintenance Technology is a two-year program leading to an EASA and/or a GCAA Category A1 license.
 The licenses, issued by the indicated authority, require a one-year aircraft maintenance experience of trainees to become eligible to apply for a Category "A1.1" "Basic aircraft maintenance license."
 The license enables graduates to be ready to work in civil aviation upon graduating in any approved aircraft maintenance facility, worldwide.

-Students completing the diploma program in Aircraft Maintenance have the option to further their education with an additional year of advanced studies and training.
+Students completing the diploma program in Aircraft Maintenance Technology have the option to further their education with an additional year of advanced studies and training.
 The advanced training embeds major elements of EASA's and/or GCAA's CAT "B1.1" Aircraft Maintenance License under the associated Part 147 and CAR 147.
 Students in this program are awarded the Higher Diploma only.
 The license requirement for this programs' training will be a minimum of five years of aircraft maintenance experience.
+In the third year the student can choose either to join the Aeromechanics and Avionics ocncentrations.